neos/neos-development-collection/TYPO3.Neos/Documentation/Contribute/Documentation/BeginnersGuide.rst

 Now you can start improving the documentation.
 If you haven't worked with reStructuredText (rST) it's pretty simple and gives you quite some options.
 Just have a look at the Documentation files available, they give you a good understanding of what is possible.
 It has a lot of capabilities.
-Checkout their documentation for more infomations `Sphinx docs`_.
+Checkout their documentation for more informations `Sphinx docs`_.

 .. _Sphinx docs: http://www.sphinx-doc.org/en/stable/rest.html